-SIDS claims the lives of almost 2,300 infants a year in the United States.
+In 2019, SIDS claimed the lives of approximately 1,250 infants in the United States.*

 Does the sleep environment make a difference?

-We know that safest place for a baby to sleep is alone, on their back in a safety approved crib.
+We know that the safest way for a baby to sleep is alone, on their back in a safety-approved crib ~ ABC.
 Tummy and side positions are not safe and there is a 40% increased risk of a sudden infant death if a baby shares a sleep surface with another person.
 A number of unsafe sleep circumstances were commonly reported for sleep-related deaths from 2015 - 2019:

-Ohio Child Fatality Review Fifteenth Annual Report (This report includes reviews of child deaths that occurred in 2013 and aggregate reviews for 2009-2013)
+Ohio Child Fatality Review Twentieth Annual Report (This report includes reviews of child deaths that occurred in 2019 and aggregate reviews for 2015-2019)